OfficeDev/office-js-docs-pr/docs/excel/custom-functions-overview.md

 -   Custom functions are not available on Excel on Mac, Excel for iOS, and Excel Online.

 -   Currently, add-ins rely on a hidden browser process to run custom functions.
 In the future, JavaScript will run directly on some platforms to ensure custom functions are faster and use less memory.
 Additionally, the HTML page referenced by the &lt;Page&gt; element in the manifest won’t be needed for most platforms because Excel will run the JavaScript directly.
 To prepare for this change, ensure your custom functions do not use the webpage DOM.

+## Changelog

+- **Nov 7, 2017**: Shipped the custom functions preview and samples
+- **Nov 20, 2017**: Fixed compatibility bug for those using builds 8801 and later
+- **Nov 28, 2017**: Shipped support for cancellation on asynchronous functions (requires change for streaming functions)